harishv6665/crypto-info/README.md

 ## [Demo link](https://react-crypto-app.netlify.app/)

-Cryptocurrency application lists the top 100 crypto currencies and shows its details.
-Also shows the overview analysis for all of the displayed currencies in the form of Scatter chart.
+The cryptocurrency application lists the top 100 cryptocurrencies and shows its details.
+Also shows the overview analysis for all of the displayed currencies in the form of a Scatter chart.
 The data is listed from [CoinMarketCap](https://coinmarketcap.com/).

 ## Scrips to run project